Eliot Spitzer: 1994 campaign

-In February 1991 Robert Abrams, a Democrat and the longstanding New York State Attorney General, announced his intention to run for the U.S. Senate seat for New York then occupied by incumbent Republican U.S. Senator Al D'Amato.
-When he announced his intention the Senate election was almost two years in the future.
-Abrams won the nomination in the Democratic primary but narrowly lost to D'Amato in the general election in November 1992.
-Ten months later, in September 1993, Abrams announced that he would resign his position as Attorney General as of December 31, 1993, although he still had one year remaining in his term.
-To fill this vacancy the New York State Legislature elected Assemblyman G. Oliver Koppell to serve out the remainder of the Attorney General's term during 1993.

-Thirty-four-year-old Spitzer decided to run as a Democratic candidate in the 1994 election for Attorney General, as did Koppell, Brooklyn Family Court Judge Karen Burstein, and Kings County DA Charles J. Hynes.
+Spitzer ran as a Democratic candidate in the 1994 election for Attorney General, as did Attorney General Oliver Koppell, Brooklyn Family Court Judge Karen Burstein, and Kings County DA Charles J. Hynes.
 At the time, Spitzer was a young and relatively unknown defense attorney representing white-collar criminals.
 When he announced his campaign Spitzer suggested that, if elected, he would use the state's antitrust laws to pursue corporate polluters.
 Spitzer was the only candidate to support the death penalty.
 In a televised debate among the candidates, Spitzer was criticized for financing his campaign using $3 million of his own and family money.
 Despite heavy funding from his own family, he placed last among the four Democratic candidates for the nomination, receiving just 19% of the vote.
 Burstein, the only woman and gay candidate, won the primary with 31% of vote.
-Burstein subsequently lost in the general election to Republican Dennis Vacco, part of a nationwide Republican sweep, that included the election of Republican George Pataki as the new Governor of New York displacing the Democratic incumbent, Governor Mario Cuomo.
+Burstein subsequently lost the general election to Republican Dennis Vacco.